 The lawyers and professionals of our Customs and International Trade Group pride themselves on their ability to work shoulder-to-shoulder with clients on the development of realistic and effective compliance solutions.
 We have counseled clients across the country and around the world in a wide array of industries, including consumer products, financial services, insurance, private equity, retail, aerospace and automotive, electronics, heavy machinery, chemicals, pharmaceuticals, health care, food and agriculture, and textiles.
 Our multi-disciplinary, real-world approach ensures that our clients have all the information they need – from legal advice to business resources – to succeed and remain competitive in the international market.

-Import Counseling and Compliance
+Import Counseling & Compliance

-Export Counseling and Compliance
+Economic Sanctions and Export Counseling & Compliance

-Trade Remedies and Litigation
+Trade Remedies & Litigation